Honchkrow/DeconE/README.md

 }
 ```

-First, we want to see the performance of a single method under different level noise.
+First, we want to see the performance of a single method under different levels of noise.
 Let's take CIBERSORT algorithm provided by [EpiDISH](https://www.bioconductor.org/packages/release/bioc/html/EpiDISH.html) as an example.

-We can generate the rmse trend along with different noise level.
-Also, we can plot the cell type specific metrics to see the <font color=red>estimation bias</font> for each cell types.
+We can generate the rmse trend along with different noise levels.
+Also, we can plot the cell type-specific metrics to see the <font color=red>estimation bias</font> for each cell types.

 ```R
 # the real proportion